 Best B&B: Scripps Inn

 Charming and intimate, the Scripps Inn is nestled on a scenic strip of sand on La Jolla’s Whale Watch Point (yes, you will more than likely see whales and sea lions), just a short walk away from La Jolla’s Children’s Pool Beach and several local restaurants, shops, and cultural attractions.
 This beloved 14-room B&B offers stunning views of the water, and ocean-inspired decor is just the cherry on top.
 Every room at Scripps is decorated in soothing, pacific-blue and cream tones, and comes outfitted with a private balcony or lanai, flat-screen TV, Keurig coffee maker, and other essentials.
 Some rooms have panoramic views of the ocean, while others have a kitchenette and fireplace.
 The hotel serves a complimentary continental breakfast and has free boogie board rentals and beach toys available for use.
 Though there isn’t a pool, the beach is a mere few steps away.
-The Scripps Inn has won an arsenal of awards, including the Conde Nast Reader’s Choice Award and the TripAdvisor Certificate of Excellence.
+The Scripps Inn has won an arsenal of awards, including the TripAdvisor Certificate of Excellence.

 Our writers spent 6 hours researching the most popular beach hotels in San Diego.
 Before making their final recommendations, they considered 30 different hotels and read over 50 user reviews (both positive and negative).
 All of this research adds up to recommendations you can trust.